descope/python-sdk/README.md

 ## API Managment Function

 These sections show how to use the SDK to perform permission and user management functions.
-You will need to create an instance of `descopeClient` by following the [Setup](#setup-1) guide, before you can use any of these functions:
+You will need to create an instance of `DescopeClient` by following the [Setup](#setup-1) guide, before you can use any of these functions:

 1. [Manage Tenants](#manage-tenants)
 2. [Manage Users](#manage-users)